Some of the Library's collections offer a search interface that include more advanced text searching tools. These may

 The following links may be useful for those looking to conduct text and data mining on content that has been downloaded or is otherwise available on a hard drive.
 See also the Collections page of this guide for which collections are most suitable.

-Similar to our databases, this page explains what data mining facilities exist in databases at the University of Southern California and whether or not their subscription databases support content mining.
+This guide provides information about text mining resources and tools at the University of Southern California and whether or not their subscription databases support content mining.
 The details are similar for the resources at The University of Manchester Library.

 There are many packages to consider for containing your texts for analysis.
 The list below includes some of the packages available to researchers at The University of Manchester.
 Some may already be installed on your PC, otherwise you will need to find them in the Software Centre icon on your desktop or from IT Services.